-Tales from the Booth #2 (or, Another Time I Worked a Tech Conference)
+Tales from the Booth #2 (Or, Another Time I Worked a Tech Conference)

 The sound of no hands clapping.